-Westminster Abbey and St Paul's Cathedral hold daily services, while the chapel at the Tower of London runs nightly and Sunday services.
+Westminster Abbey and St Paul's Cathedral hold daily services, while the chapel at the Tower of London runs Sunday services.
 You don't necessarily need to be religious to do this in fact, all the sites mentioned here told us people of all faiths are welcome.

 Alternatively, to experience a different kind of ceremony, the Central Gurdwara (Khalsa Jatha) Sikh Temple in West London also opens its doors to worshippers of all faiths.
 (You'll have to leave your shoes in a rack and be provided with a head covering, and it's preferred that you dress in a respectful way.)
 Find a list of other religious sites in London on TripAdvisor*.

 There are dozens of cinemas in the capital, but the cost of a trip to the pictures can be eye-wateringly expensive, with an evening or weekend ticket in the 'royal circle' at Odeon Leicester Square a whopping £21.

 Yet if you're clever about it it's possible to slash the cost – here are our top tips for London cinemagoers: